 31 May 1993.
 Dedication of the Hartmann/Flagg Police Department

-On this day, the new Hartmann/Flagg Police Station was dedicated to two Satellite Beach police officers that lost their lives in the line of duty.
-On the evening of 31 May 1992, Sgt Ed Hartmann and Officer Phil Flagg were killed by a drunk driver during a routine traffic stop on SR A1A.
+On this day, the new Hartmann/Flagg Police Station was dedicated to two Satellite Beach police officers who lost their lives in the line of duty.
+On the evening of 31 May 1992, Sgt Edward Hartmann and Officer Philip Flagg were killed by a drunk driver during a routine traffic stop on SR A1A.

-Ed Hartmann was a life long law enforcement officer and longtime resident of Satellite Beach.
-Sgt Hartmann served with the SBPD for over 11 years (80-92) and before that, worked at Indian Harbor Beach PD (79-80) and Indialantic PD 77-79).
+Ed Hartmann was a lifelong law enforcement officer and longtime resident of Satellite Beach.
+Sgt Hartmann served with the SBPD for over 11 years (80-92) and before that, worked at Indian Harbor Beach PD (79-80) and Indialantic PD (77-79).
 He was a firearms and emergency vehicle operations instructor, and instructed at the Police Academy.
 Along with his duties as a patrolman, Sgt Hartmann had also served as the Reserve Liaison Officer, Internal Affairs Investigator, a Detective, Field Training Officer, and Emergency Preparedness Officer.

-Phillip Flagg was born in Newton, Ma and from early childhood knew he wanted to be a Police Officer.
+Phil Flagg was born in Newton, Ma and from early childhood knew he wanted to be a Police Officer.
 Shortly after graduating High School, Phil worked as a Reserve Police Officer at the Harwich Police Department and a Security Officer with the Newton-Wellesley Hospital.
-In 1990, he moved to Melbourne and attended Brevard Community College Police Academy while serving as a security officer at Florida Air Academy.
+In 1990, he moved to Melbourne and attended Brevard Community College Police Academy while serving as a Security Officer at Florida Air Academy.
 Upon graduation from the academy, Officer Flagg was hired by the SBPD where he served faithfully for over a year.
 In addition to being a Police Officer, Phil was an Eagle Scout and held a private pilot license.

 7 July 1996.
 Olympic Torch Relay